-QUARRY CASE STUDY

-Seismic Waveform Analysis
+Electronic Initiation and Waveform Analysis Improve Off-Site Blasting Effects

-VALUE ADDED

-LARGER BLASTS, IMPROVED GROUND VIBRATION AND INCREASED PRODUCTIVITY

-Data collected from 107 separate events, comparing nonelectric blasts and DigiShot® blast events with waveform analysis, indicated that average blast size increased by 18%.

-Total explosives detonated in these larger blasts increased by 34% yet produced significantly lower vibration readings.
-The mineral producer's mandated 0.50 inch-per-second vibration limit is now consistently achieved.

-Previous blasts initiated with nonelectric detonators exceeded this limit on five separate occasions compromising their good neighbour promise.
-Due to reductions in ground vibration the quarry is now planning on drilling larger diameter blastholes.

-Originally the quarry used a 3.5-inch diameter blasthole but due to these improvements an increase to 4-inch diameter hole will be made.
+Value Added LARGER BLASTS, IMPROVED GROUND VIBRATION AND INCREASED PRODUCTIVITY ACHIEVED BY THE PROPER IMPLEMENTATION OF ELECTRONIC DETONATORS Data collected from 107 separate events, comparing non-electric blasts detonated during 2010 and DigiShot® initiated blast events with waveform analysis, detonated in 2011, indicate that average blast size increased by 18%.
+Total explosives detonated in these larger blasts increased by 34%, yet produced significantly lower vibration readings.
+The mineral producer's mandated 0.50 inch-per-second vibration limit is now consistently In 2010, blasts initiated with nonelectric achieved. detonators exceeded this limit on five separate occasions compromising their good neighbor promise.
+Due to reductions in ground vibration the quarry is now planning on drilling larger diameter boreholes.
+Originally the quarry used a 3.5-inch diameter borehole but due to these improvements an increase to 4-inch diameter hole will be made.
 This increased borehole diameter will also allow for an expanded pattern, further reducing drilling and blasting costs.

-The average PPV reading recorded at all monitoring locations and at all distances for nonelectric blasts was 0.278 inches-per-second compared to the DigiShot blasts averaging 0.163 inches-per-second: a 41% decrease in the recorded PPV.

-This combined with an average of a 10 Hz increase in the frequency spectra has resulted in the virtual elimination of neighbour complaints at this quarry.

-This stone producer also reports improved diggability, better fragmentation and improved high wall stability.
+Depending on bench height the average drill pattern used for the 3.5-inch diameter in borehole was 10X10.
+Using a 4-inch diameter borehole, borehole was 10X10.
+Using a 4-inch diameter borehole, this limestone, should allow for an expanded pattern of 11X11.
+VFOMA The average PPV reading recorded at all monitoring locations and at all distances for nonelectric blasts was 0.278 inches-per-second compared to the DigiShot blasts averaging 0.163 inches-per-second: a 41% decrease in the recorded PPV.
+This, combined with an average of a 10 Hz increase in the frequency spectra has resulted in the virtual elimination of neighbor complaints at this quarry.
+This stone producer also reports improved diggability, better fragmentation and improved highwall stability.
 These were a few of the unexpected benefits this producer and other quarries have experienced when new technologies are introduced and implemented as part of a better blasting program.
 Dyno Nobel's Application Technology Team provides speedy turnaround when a request for waveform analysis timing is submitted by the quarry's blaster.
 A specific analysis is completed for each blast event depending on the number of boreholes, rows and decks in that specific blast design.

-In most cases the timing analysis is provided to the blaster on the same day as the submission, so they can prepare for the next day's blast.

-This ensures the best chance to minimise off-site ground vibrations and maintain positive neighbour relations.
+In most cases the timing analysis is provided to the blaster on the same day as the submission so he can prepare for the next day's blast.
+This ensures the best chance to minimize off-site ground vibrations and maintain positive neighbor relations.

-Dyno Nobel Asia Pacific Pty Limited (ACN 003 269 010) is a subsidiary of Incitec Pivot Limited (ACN 004 080 264).
-28 Freshwater Place, Southbank VIC 3006.

-® DYNO, GROUNDBREAKING PERFORMANCE, NONEL, DIGISHOT, DynoConsult and the DC device are registered trademarks of the Dyno Nobel / Incitec Pivot Limited Group.

-© Dyno Nobel Asia Pacific Pty Limited 2020.
-Reproduction without permission is strictly prohibited.

-Disclaimer: This case study is provided for informational purposes only.
-No representation or warranty is made or intended by Dyno Nobel or its affiliates as to the applicability of any procedures to any particular situation or circumstance or as to the completeness or accuracy of any information contained herein, and, to the full extent permitted by law, Dyno Nobel expressly disclaims any liability arising from the use of this document or the information contained herein.
+Disclaimer This case study is provided for informational purposes only.
+No representation or warranty is made or intended by DYNO NOBEL INC. / DYNO NOBEL ASIA PACIFIC PTY LIMITED or its affiliates as to the applicability of any procedures to any particular situation or circumstance or as to the completeness or accuracy of any information contained herein.
 User assumes sole responsibility for all results and consequences.
+DigiShot[®] is a registered trademark of DetNet South Africa (Pty) Ltd